 What is Hypernatremia?

 Too much water loss and/or too much sodium gain characterizes hypernatremia.
+This is the opposite of hyponatremia, a condition that leads to a severe decrease in sodium.
 Technically the definition of hypernatremia is “a rise in serum (blood) sodium concentration to a value exceeding 145 mmol/L.” (2) The Cleveland Clinic states: “It is most commonly caused by the loss of water via the skin, urine, or gastrointestinal (GI) tract.”

 How common of a problem is hypernatremia?
 While we hear a lot about the dangers of consuming too much salt/sodium, and hypernatremia can be a serious condition, it’s not very common.
 It only occurs when the thirst response in impaired or water is not available.